-Impact of Alberta Government Electricity Announcements on Renewable Projects
+Impact of Alberta Government Electricity Announcements

 On Feb.
-28, 2024, the Government of Alberta ("GoA") announced new restrictions and requirements that it will impose on new renewable projects and power plant regulatory approval processes.
-This includes prohibiting wind generation development within 35 kilometres of a protected area or other areas designated as a "pristine viewscape" by the GoA, restricting renewable development on class 1 and 2 agricultural lands, imposing new mandatory requirements to post bonds and/or provide financial security to meet reclamation obligations, and granting municipalities standing in Alberta Utilities Commission ("AUC") power plant regulatory proceedings.
+28, 2024, the Government of Alberta ("GoA") announced new restrictions and requirements that apply to the approval process for new renewable projects and power plants.
+This includes prohibiting wind generation development within 35 kilometres of a protected area or other areas designated as a "pristine viewscape" by the GoA, restricting renewable development on class 1 and 2 agricultural lands, imposing new mandatory requirements to post bonds and/or provide financial security to meet reclamation obligations, and granting municipalities standing in Alberta Utilities Commission ("AUC") power plant regulatory proceedings. • Gains relating to the sale of assets being recognized in the fourth quarter of 2022.